klinquist/tf-aws-s3-cf-template/README.md

 Note: This creates resources in `us-east-1`.
 If you want to change the default region, you can do so by editing `main.tf`.

-### Usage (if not using a github action to auto-deploy)
+### Adding web content (if not using a github action to auto-deploy)

 Upload your web content (index.html, etc) to your new S3 bucket (domainname.com).
 This can be done via aws cli (using a command like `aws s3 sync <source> s3://<domainname.com> --acl public-read --delete --cache-control max-age=604800`), or via a client like Panic Transmit.
 After making a change, you'll want to create a cloudfront invalidation to remove the cache.

-To do this via CLI, get the distribution:
+To do this via CLI, get the distribution ID:
 `terraform state pull | jq -r '.resources[] | select(.type == "aws_cloudfront_distribution") | .instances[0].attributes.id'`

 Then, create the invalidation: